celiovjunior/celiovjunior/README.md

 As a graduate in <i>Web Programming</i>, I also have knowledge about principles of software development, such as Objected Oriented Programming, Algorithms, System and Data Analysis, Database management and more.

-Although these are some of the hard skills I have, I'm open to learn what is necessary to deliver challeging tasks and new features. 💪💪
+Although these are some of the hard skills I have, I'm willing to learn what is necessary to deliver challeging tasks and new features. 💪💪

 <div align="center" style="margin:auto">